cortexlabs/cortex/docs/workloads/realtime/predictors.md

 For proper separation of concerns, it is recommended to use the constructor's `config` parameter for information such as from where to download the model and initialization files, or any configurable model parameters.
 You define `config` in your API configuration, and it is passed through to your Predictor's constructor.

-Your API can only accept the type that it has been specified in the protobuf definition of your service's method.
-Navigate to the [gRPC API requests](#requests-1) section to learn how to make the input streamable.
+Your API can only accept the type that has been specified in the protobuf definition of your service's method.
+See [gRPC API requests](#grpc-requests) for how to construct gRPC requests.

-Your `predictor` method can only return the type that it has been specified in the protobuf definiton of your service's method.
-Navigate to the [gRPC API responses](#responses-1) section to learn how to make the output streamable.
+Your `predictor` method can only return the type that has been specified in the protobuf definition of your service's method.
+See [gRPC API responses](#grpc-responses) for how to handle gRPC responses.

 ### TensorFlow Predictor